Glycogen storage disease type V: Diagnosis

 Physicians may also check resting levels of creatine kinase, which are moderately increased in 90% of patients.
 In some, the level is increased by multitudes - a person without GSD-V will have a CK between 60 and 400IU/L, while a person with the syndrome may have a level of 5,000 IU/L at rest, and may increase to 35,000 IU/L or more with muscle exertion.
-This can help distinguish McArdle's syndrome from carnitine palmitoyltransferase II deficiency (CPT-II), a lipid-based metabolic disorder which prevents fatty acids from being transported into mitochondria for use as an energy source.
-Also, serum electrolytes and endocrine studies (such as thyroid function, parathyroid function and growth hormone levels) will also be completed.
+This can help distinguish McArdle's syndrome from carnitine palmitoyltransferase II deficiency (CPT-II), a lipid-based metabolic disorder that prevents fatty acids from being transported into mitochondria for use as an energy source.
+Also, serum electrolytes and endocrine studies (such as thyroid function, parathyroid function, and growth hormone levels) will also be completed.
 Urine studies are required only if rhabdomyolysis is suspected.
-Urine volume, urine sediment and myoglobin levels would be ascertained.
-If rhabdomyolysis is suspected, serum myoglobin, creatine kinase, lactate dehydrogenase, electrolytes and renal function will be checked.
+Urine volume, urine sediment, and myoglobin levels would be ascertained.
+If rhabdomyolysis is suspected, serum myoglobin, creatine kinase, lactate dehydrogenase, electrolytes, and renal function will be checked.

-Physicians may also conduct an Exercise Stress Test to test for an inappropriate rapid heart rate (Sinus Tachycardia) in response to exercise.
-Due to the rare nature of the disease, the inappropriate rapid heart rate in response to exercise may be misdiagnosed as Inappropriate Sinus Tachycardia (which is a diagnosis of exclusion).
-The 12 Minute Walk Test (12MWT) can be used to determine "Second Wind," which requires a treadmill (no incline), heart rate monitor, stop watch, pain scale, and that the patient has rested for 30 minutes prior to the test to ensure that oxidative phosphorylation has stopped.
+Physicians may also conduct an exercise stress test to test for an inappropriately rapid heart rate (sinus tachycardia) in response to exercise.
+Due to the rare nature of the disease, the inappropriate rapid heart rate in response to exercise may be misdiagnosed as inappropriate sinus tachycardia (which is a diagnosis of exclusion).
+The 12 Minute Walk Test (12MWT) can be used to determine "second wind," which requires a treadmill (no incline), heart rate monitor, stopwatch, pain scale, and that the patient has rested for 30 minutes before the test to ensure that "second wind" has stopped (that is, that increased ATP production primarily from free fatty acids has returned to resting levels).

+Electromyography (EMG) may show normal or myopathic results (short duration, polyphasic, small amplitude MUAPs).
+Before exercise, a minority of GSD-V patients show myopathic results (5/25 patients); whereas after 5 minutes of high-intensity isometric exercise, the majority showed myopathic results (22/25 patients).
+The myopathic results were a decrease in CMAP amplitude, which was evident immediately after exercise and, after a plateau phase of a few minutes, reached its maximum after 30 minutes.

+Differential diagnosis

+Dynamic symptoms of exercise intolerance (e.g. muscle fatigue and cramping) with or without fixed proximal muscle weakness: